xdevplatform/FactualCat-Twitter-Bot/README.md

 ### Step 1: Create your bot account

-First, you will need to create a [new account](http://twitter.com/signup) for your bot
+First, you will need to create a [new account](http://twitter.com/signup) for your bot.

 ### Step 2: Authenticate on behalf of your bot